isomerpages/sp-cdio/_events/Programme.md

 **Day 2**

-* Sharing sessions
+* Sharing sessions by selected CDIO Collaborators at their respective institutions
-* Workshops - CDIO for Beginners & New Collaborators: Brief Introduction to CDIO, and Integrating Teamwork & Communication into Engineering Curriculum
+* Hackathons of Education for Sustainable Development
+* Workshop for beginners of CDIO 1
 * CDIO Networking Dinner